-In CY2020, HACSM worked with various community partners to offer priority access invitations to our participants to workshop opportunities such as The Nuts and Bolts of Applying for a Government Job presented by the Human Resource Department of San Mateo County, Debt Collection presented by San Mateo Credit Union, Rebuilding After a Financial Crisis/Credit Repair presented by BALANCE co-hosted by San Mateo Credit Union, Youth Financial Education Workshop presented by John Luna - CEO of and Founder of Financial Capability Investment, and Career Training Program Opportunities overview presented by non-profit organization JobTrain.
+In CY2021, HACSM worked with various community partners to offer priority access invitations to our participants to workshop opportunities such as The Nuts and Bolts of Applying for a Government Job presented by the Human Resource Department of San Mateo County, Financial Empowerment Workshop presented

+ADVICE ASSISTANCE

+Career Training Program Opportunities overview presented by JobTrain.
 These presentations were held via various web-platforms due to the COVID restrictions.
-Over 50 families were able to participate and receive the valuable information and resources provided by our community partners i.
-Planned New Public Housing Units
+Over 87 families were able to participate and receive the valuable information and resources provided by our community partners.